 4. Take a Break

-If you are flubbing your lines, or making lots of mistakes, it’s usually a sign that you are rushing or forcing your delivery, or that your energy level is dropping.
+If you are flubbing your lines or making lots of mistakes, it’s usually a sign that you are rushing or forcing your delivery, or that your energy level is dropping.
 Stop filming and take a 5-10 min break.
 Nothing longer or you’ll start to lose the flow.

 Never film if you are tired, in a bad mood, sad, angry or upset; unless of course, it is part of your video presentation.
 Even then, you must ensure that it is well-scripted.
 Pretending that you are okay on camera (when you are not) generally won’t translate well on screen.
 Your audience will sense that something is up.
-Call it mirror neurons!
-Instead, only film when you are “on” – as in great attitude / refreshed / and excited.
+It’s mirror neurons!
+Instead, only film yourself when you are “on” – as in great attitude / refreshed / and excited.
 See: Look Good on Video.
 Get Your Beauty Sleep!

 5. Work it Off

 When you are nervous your body releases cortisone, the “flight or fight” stress hormone.
-To counter this stress, do something physical to release any stored tension held in body; especially the jaw, facial muscles, shoulders, neck, hamstrings and lower back.
+To counter this stress, do something physical to release any stored tension held in the body; especially the jaw, facial muscles, shoulders, neck, hamstrings, and lower back.
 Do some quick vigorous exercise or stretching.
 If you want to “Give good face”, make sure you do some eye yoga, and warm up your jaw and facial muscles.